Janani0608/DSAI/README.md

 # DSAI
-Assignments and Projects done in my master's course DSAI are documented here
+Coding assignments and Projects done in my master's course DSAI are documented here